1964 Los Angeles Rams season

 The 1964 Los Angeles Rams season was the team's 27th year competing as a member of the National Football League (NFL) and the 19th season in Los Angeles.
-The Rams were attempting to improve on their 5-9 record from the previous season and make the playoffs for the first time since 1955.
+The Rams were attempting to improve on their 5–9 record from the previous season and make the playoffs for the first time since 1955.
 The season got off to a promising start with wins over Pittsburgh and Minnesota, sandwiched around a tie against the Detroit Lions.
-However the Rams lost their next two games on the road to the Bears and Colts to even their record at 2-2-1.
-The Rams rebounded by winning 3 of their next 4 games to stand at 5-3-1, and their playoff hopes intact.
-However, the Rams collapsed in their final 5 games, going 0-4-1, with the tie coming against the Green Bay Packers in the final game of the season.
-The Rams ultimately finished with a 5-7-2 record and missed the postseason for the 9th straight year.
+However, the Rams lost their next two games on the road to the Bears and Colts to even their record at 2–2–1.
+The Rams rebounded by winning 3 of their next 4 games to stand at 5–3–1, and their playoff hopes intact.
+However, the Rams collapsed in their final 5 games, going 0–4–1, with the tie coming against the Green Bay Packers in the final game of the season.
+The Rams ultimately finished with a 5–7–2 record and missed the postseason for the 9th straight year.
+This is the first season that the Rams wore blue and white uniforms with white ram horns on a blue helmet.
+They would switch back to their traditional blue and gold in 1973.